aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 exposes some of this information inside containers, the downward API helps exposing this information in a runtime-agnostic manner in Kubernetes.

+## Use cases

+As an application author, I want to be able to use cpu or memory requests and limits to configure the operational requirements of my applications inside containers.
+For example, Java based applications can configure and adjust their heap size.

 ## Design

 This is mostly driven by the discussion in [this issue](https://github.com/kubernetes/kubernetes/issues/9473).